arun4code/PlacementPortal/README.txt

 /admin_login.php - For admin login page

 First admin has to be created manually.
-Query given at the end of same text file.
+Query given at the end of "initialmysql queries.txt".

-/screenshots contains screenshots of some pages that demonstrate the functionality offered.
+/screenshots contains screenshots of some web pages that demonstrate the functionality offered by the application.

 /* Sorry if the HTML is a bit messy.
 This was my first time using HTML for a large project */